Dr Dzavid Haveric

 Auburn

-Dr Dzavid Haveric is an Adjunct Research Fellow, Historian and Author at the CISAC, Charles Sturt University.
-He is a leading expert on history of Islam and Muslims in Australia.
-Prior to migrating to Australia, Dzavid had various administrative jobs in Bosnia and Herzegovina, such as the Manager of a Multilingual School.
-He also studied law at the Faculty of Law, the University of Sarajevo.
-In Australia, he obtained Certificate in Producing Current Affairs and Infotainment from the Australian Film, Television and Radio School, Melbourne (special course in journalism) (1996) and an Advanced Diploma of Management, from the Gordon Institute of TAFE, Geelong, Victoria (2001).
+Dr Dzavid Haveric is an Adjunct Research Fellow, Historian, and Author at the Centre for Islamic Studies and Civilisation (CISAC), Charles Sturt University.
+He is recognised as a leading expert on the history of Islam and Muslims in Australia.
+Dr Haveric previously worked as a manager of a multilingual school in Sarajevo, Bosnia and Herzegovina.
+He studied law at the Faculty of Law, University of Sarajevo.
+In Australia, he earned a Certificate in Producing Current Affairs and Infotainment from the Australian Film, Television and Radio School, Melbourne (special course in journalism, 1996), and an Advanced Diploma of Management from the Gordon Institute of TAFE, Geelong, Victoria (2001).

-Dr Haveric holds a MA (Cultural History) from the School of Middle Eastern Language and Culture Studies, Deakin University (2004), and a PhD (Humanities) from the Institute for Community, Ethnicity and Policy Alternatives, Victoria University (2009).
-Dr Haveric’s research interests include social history, Islamic history and civilisation, Australian Muslim identities, Sufism and interfaith dialogue, cultural-religious diversity, multiculturalism and cosmopolitanism.
+Dr Haveric holds an MA in Cultural History from the School of Middle Eastern Language and Culture Studies, Deakin University (2004), and a PhD in Humanities from the Institute for Community, Ethnicity and Policy Alternatives, Victoria University (2009).

 Awards